sameerwalke/sameerwalke.github.io/README.md

 Welcome to my GitHub profile!

 I'm a dynamic professional with a strong foundation in digital solutions and a passion for driving smart digital strategies.
-My expertise encompasses web development, data analysis, and digital marketing. 📈
+My expertise encompasses web development, data analysis, digital marketing, and leveraging AI for innovative solutions. 📈

 **Explore my comprehensive resume and portfolio:**